Djibouti says Somali pair suspected of bombing restaurant filled with Western military

 Spain's Defence Ministry said three Spanish military airforce personnel were injured in the attack, one of whom was seriously hurt by shrapnel.
 The three were in Djibouti as part of the EUNAVFOR Atalanta mission.

-A U.S. Pentagon spokesman said late on Saturday no Defence Department personnel were injured in the attack.
+A U.S. Pentagon spokesman said late on Saturday no Defense Department personnel were injured in the attack.

 Djibouti has troops stationed in Somalia as part of the African Union Mission in Somalia.